eslamgamal97/Pascal-Triangle/README.md

 # Pascal-Triangle
-Pascal`s Triangle by using Assembly Language
+Pascal`s Triangle as an Assembly Language Project using emu8086 software

 To know more about Pascal`s Triangle check this link: https://en.wikipedia.org/wiki/Pascal%27s_triangle